 15 points accrued on your license in a 24 month period 4 or more points in a 12 month period if you are under the age of 18

-IF YOU OR YOUR CHILD IS ARRESTED or given a citation for a Traffic Violation, or your license has been suspended, fill out the form or call The Hirsch Firm now at (678) 561-0411 for a free consultation.
+IF YOU OR YOUR CHILD IS ARRESTED or given a citation for a Traffic Violation, or your license has been suspended, fill out the form or call Cohen and Hirsch Criminal Defense now at (678) 561-0411 for a free consultation.